Sheldon-Patel/Disaster-Ready/README.md

 ## 🙏 Acknowledgments

-- Punjab State Government for supporting disaster preparedness education
+- State Government for supporting disaster preparedness education
 - Educational institutions for providing feedback and requirements
 - Open source community for the amazing tools and libraries used
 - Disaster management experts for content validation